skylon07/pyblitz/README.md

 ### Endpoints

-pyblitz was designed with scripting in mind.
-Its main feature is its `api.py` module, a generated file which contains a complete hierarchy of commands for your API.
+`pyblitz` was designed with scripting in mind.
+It features a main `api.py` module, a generated file which contains a complete hierarchy of commands for your API.
 It contains a nested `class` structure allowing you to use auto-completion to navigate your endpoints.
 The leaf methods are valid HTTP methods that can be called on the endpoint.
 Using these endpoints is as easy as:

 ```
 import api as myApi